eic/EicRoot/README.md

 it first like shown below ('eic' user in the container has UID and GUI 11111)

 ```
-    mkdir <my-scratch-directory>
+    mkdir <my-scratch-directory> # no brackets in the actual command of course
     chown 11111.11111 <my-scratch-directory> # this is currently required under Linux
 ```

-, and use an additional key like '-v <my-scratch-directory>:/scratch:z' to the 'docker run' command below. '<my-scratch-directory>' will be accessible as /scratch in the container.
+, and use an additional key like '-v <my-scratch-directory>:/scratch:z' to the 'docker run' command below.
+'my-scratch-directory' will be accessible as /scratch in the container.

   Now run the container: